If I buy on Alibaba and sell on Amazon, I'll make a ton of money, right? That's a recipe for disaster.

 Otherwise, you might end up differentiating your product from just a couple of the top sellers.
 But you need your product to stand out from everyone.

 Customers are looking at all of the listings—or at least the ones on the first page of Amazon results.
 If all your competitors have the same complaint in common, customers will go to the one that solves this in-common problem.
-Complaints spread out more evenly among your top competitors mean more even if there are fewer complaints in total.
+Complaints spread out more evenly among your top competitors carry more weight and influence over the Amazon shopper than a lot of the same complaints on just a couple listings.

-Pro-tip: Identify your top competitors as having 12 to 15 sales per day minimum.
+Pro-tip: Identify your top competitors by finding those listings with 12 to 15 sales per day minimum.

 Now let's apply this:

-Let’s say your product is a toothbrush, and the most frequent complaint from reviews in total is that the toothbrushes are too long.
-In fact, the brushes are so long that the end of your handle keeps poking your wife in the eye.
+Let’s say your product is a toothbrush, and the most frequent complaint from reviews in total is that the toothbrush handles are too long (so long that couples brushing their teeth at the same time keep accidentally poking each other in the eye.)

-If you have 51 complaints about the long toothbrush on only 2 listings, that's a lot of complaints.
-But 8 complaints on every top listing about the toothbrush being too rigid is actually a more important problem to fix.
+If you have 51 complaints about the toothbrush being too long on only 2 of the top listings, that’s a lot of complaints.
+But even if you have only 4 complaints on 10 of the top listings about the toothbrush being too rigid, even though this is a lower number of complaints, it is actually a more important problem to fix, because it is spread out.

 How do I know when it's spread out evenly enough?
 I'll give you a little mathematical formula you can use: